Kudl1k/bachelor-thesis/readme.md

 npm install
 npm run dev
 ```
+If you don't have `npm` you can install it [here](https://github.com/nodesource/distributions?tab=readme-ov-file#installation-instructions-deb)

 **OPTIONAL:**
-If you want to have exposed port, you need to change the default url here:
+If you want to have [exposed port](https://www.a2hosting.com/kb/developer-corner/linux/installing-and-configuring-ufw-uncomplicated-firewall/), you need to change the default url here:
 ```
 /web/src/models/Default.ts
 ```